FrontendMasters/react-enlightenment/react-semantics.md

 Before I enlighten anyone with the mechanics of React I'd first like to define a few terms so as to grease the learning process.

-Below I define the most common terms used when talking about React.
+Below I list the most common terms, and their definitions, used when talking about React.

 #### Babel
 Babel is a generic multi-purpose compiler for JavaScript.
 Using Babel you can use (and create) the next generation of JavaScript, as well as the next generation of JavaScript tooling.
 Babel is the tool of choice from the React team for writing future ES* and transforming JSX to ES5 code.